andeya/goutil/README.md

 ### Status

-A handling status, similar to an error info.
+A handling status with code, msg, cause and stack.

 - import it